petermp79/coding-challenges/README.md

 The answer is NO. Despite of my 2-month effort to practice all these tests on LEETCODE, etc.
 I only managed to remember a few problems.
 So, my coding test interview is often partial successful.

-Then, I got contact by a Google recruiter, but again, these recruiters cant help themselves but forcing me to go through the coding test.
-Being nice, I accepted the challenge, and again, I can only complete one of the two tests.
+Then, I got contact by a Google recruiter, but again, these recruiters cant help themselves but forcing me to go through the coding challenge.
+Being nice, I accepted the challenge, and again, I can only completed the challenge partially.

 It is noted that they all expect candidates to perform the coding tests without a hiccup and with an optimized solution.
 Even if you come up with a solution, but not the optimized one, you failed.
 How ridiculous it is, given the limited time they allow.
-This means you need to not only know how to work on a problem, but you must also memorize how it could be optimized.
+This means you need to not only know how to work on a problem, but you must also memorize the optimized solution.
 Given such requirements, the only way you can pass their challenge is to practice the coding tests regularly for a long period of time so they get engraved into your memory system.

-So, I think they got better luck with someone who just graduates from school.
+I think they got better luck with someone who just graduates from school.
 People of my generation were not trained to work this way (graduates of the 1980s).
-We were trained not to memorize, but being able to perform research on the best and innovative solution to a problem.
+We were trained not to memorize, but being able to perform research on the best and innovative solution to a problem, not to mention, coding challenege was not on the agenda of our time.

 After a few tries as mentioned above, for me, I am done with coding tests.
-I cant afford to waste my precious time on these tests.
+I cant afford to waste my precious time on training and memorizing these tests.
 I'd rather spend my time working on my own projects.

 ------  About the coding tests you found on this repo ------------------------